Why Make Your own Kite?

 But many of us are in the middle ground.
 We just want a kite that looks OK, flies high, flies reliably, and doesn't take too long to build!
 Is that you?
 If so, you'll make good use of my e-books!

-A morning or afternoon on the weekend is enough time to set aside for making something which will return hours of enjoyment—as long as the wind strength is somewhere in the light-to-moderate range, which most of the time, it is.
+A morning or afternoon on the weekend is enough time to set aside for making something that will return hours of enjoyment—as long as the wind strength is somewhere in the light-to-moderate range, which most of the time it is.

 Make Your own Kite for